Efhemo/expar/README.md

 ## Getting Started

+To generate the Objectbox file run

+``dart run build_runner build --delete-conflicting-outputs``

+This command will generate the .g.dart files and delete any conflicting outputs from previous builds.

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: